- 1 Why You Need Protection from Ransomware

-What prompted this article wasn’t search engine optimization, but my recent unpleasant experience with the Cryptolocker Trojan (difference between a virus, trojan, worm & bot).
+What prompted this article wasn’t search engine optimization, but my unpleasant experience with the ransomware Cryptolocker Trojan (difference between a virus, trojan, worm & bot).
 This article will show you what you can do to prevent losing your photos and data whether personal or business.
 I thought I was too smart for this to happen to me!
 I was wrong.
 All my files were encrypted and unusable for ever!

 Previous viruses and malware attacked your computer, used it for malicious purposes or stole passwords.
-The new breeds do that and then encrypt your files so you can’t use them unless you pay money.
+Ransomware does that and/or encrypts your files so you can’t use them unless you pay money.
 This is called ransomware because they hold your files hostage until you pay money.

 If you’re fortunate enough not to know what Cryptolocker (this link goes to Wikipedia-not Cryptolocker) does, don’t wait to find out.
 Once infected, it will “phone home” to the server or command-and-control center of its maker.
 It calls home to obtain a public key needed to encrypt the files on your computer and all other computers it can reach on your network.